Donaim/miseq-workflow-pres/slides.md

 Second, Sanger struggles with heterogeneous populations.
 If you have a mixture of variants, especially with insertions or deletions, the chromatograph signals interfere with each other and become unreadable.
 This is particularly problematic in highly variable regions like the V3 loop.

 Next-generation sequencing is what MiSeq uses.
-It addresses was pretty much designed to solves our two problems.
+It can sequence whole genomes and detect minority variants that Sanger would miss.

 But the tradeoff is complexity.
 -->